 - reasonable legal fees and moving costs.

-Residents in this area would also be eligible for noise mitigation – see section below.
+Residents in the WPOZ would be eligible for noise mitigation – [see link].

 Noise mitigation scheme

 In our submission to the Airports Commission, we set out our proposals to compensate residents most impacted by aircraft noise.
-We estimate this noise mitigation scheme represents an investment of up to £700m.
-Our noise insulation schemes will be subject to public consultation as part of the DCO application process.
+We estimate this scheme represents an investment of up to £700m.

-We propose that residents would be eligible regardless of whether they experience noise under existing flight paths or would be newly affected by noise from the proposed runway.
+We propose that residents would be eligible for the scheme regardless of whether they experience noise under existing flight paths or would be newly affected by noise from the proposed third runway.

 Under the scheme, homes in the designated zone closest to the airport with higher levels of noise (the inner zone) would have the full costs of their noise insulation covered by the airport.
-In addition, up to £3,000 in noise insulation would be offered to homes further away from the airport (the outer zone).
+Up to £3,000 in noise insulation would be offered to homes further away from the airport (the outer zone).

 We propose that a third party assessment, free of cost to homeowners, would be made to determine the extent of each home’s needs within the eligible insulation zones.
 Our insulation package could include: